AtmosferaUSM/server_tutorial_WRF/docs/geogrid.md

 ## **Edit the geog_data_path in the namelist.wps**

 Point the directory of high-resolution data to WRF_Resources in the `nameslist.wps`.
-To do that, you will first have to obtain the path to `WPS_GEOG`.
+To do that, you must first obtain the path to `WPS_GEOG`.

     cd WPS_GEOG
     pwd